grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 {{% admonition type="warning" %}}
 **Aggregate by** is an [experimental feature](/docs/release-life-cycle/).
 Engineering and on-call support is not available.
 Documentation is either limited or not provided outside of code comments.
 No SLA is provided.
 [Enable the `metricsSummary` feature toggle](/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/) in Grafana to use this feature.
+Your Grafana Tempo data source must also point to a Tempo database with the [Metrics Summary API](https://grafana.com/docs/tempo/latest/api_docs/metrics-summary/) enabled.
 Contact Grafana Support to enable this feature in Grafana Cloud.
 {{% /admonition %}}

-Using **Aggregate by**, you can calculate RED metrics (span count, erroring span count, and latency information) for `kind=server` spans recently sent to Tempo, grouped by one or more attributes.
+Using **Aggregate by**, you can calculate RED metrics (total span count, percent erroring spans, and latency information) for spans of `kind=server` that match your filter criteria, grouped by one or more attributes.

-Whatever is selected in the **Aggregate by** list, you'll see every combination of present in your data.
+When you use  **Aggregate by**,  the selections you make determine how the information is reported in the Table.
+Every combination that matches selections in your data is listed in the table.
 Each aggregate value, for example `intrinsic`:`name`, has a corresponding column in the results table.

+For example, **names** matching `GET /:endpoint` with a **span.http.user_agent** of `k6/0.46` appeared in 31,466 spans.
+Instead of being listed by traces and associated spans, the query results are grouped by the the selections in **Aggregate by**.

 The RED metrics are calculated for every endpoint and user agent combinations found in your data.

 ![Use Aggregate by to calculate RED metrics for spans and group by attributes](/static/img/docs/tempo/screenshot-traces-aggregate-by.png)